What is Salty Sheep?

 FAQ

-Yes, Sweaty Sheep is a church.
+Yes, Sweaty Sheep is a validated ministry of the Presbyterian Church USA church.
 A church isn’t a building, but a group of people who have been called by God for a purpose.
-Sweaty Sheep is supported by the Presbyterian Church (USA); however, we partner with a variety of churches and denominations and do not put any particular denominational label on our community.
-No matter what denomination or religion you belong to – or if you don’t belong to any at all- your welcome here!
+Salty Sheep is supported by the Presbytery of San Jose; however, we partner with a variety of churches and denominations and thus do not put a denominational label on our community.
+No matter what denomination or religion you belong to -or if you don’t belong to any at all- you’re welcome here!

 How do I get involved?

-Check us out on Facebook to look out for upcoming Sweaty Sheep events!
+Check us out on Facebook and look out for upcoming Salty Sheep events and spiritually uplifting sailing excursions!

 Does Sweaty Sheep have a central location?

-The world is our playground… We have launched Sweaty Sheep Santa Cruz (and would love your participation in its formation).
-In Louisville we work alongside of St. Vincent DePaul with our runPossible program and our monthly services are often in Cherokee park.
+The world is our playground… We have launched Salty Sheep Santa Cruz (and would love your participation in its formation).
+In Louisville we work alongside of St. Vincent DePaul with our runPossible holes running program and our monthly services are often in Cherokee park.
 Keep up to date on both programs via Facebook: Louisville and California